PayBy/botim-money-docs/docs/A_SDKs/online-JAVA.md

 ### Encryption Algorithm

-1. The encryption algorithm uses RSA public-key encryption, and Botim Money Business issues the public key.
+1. The encryption algorithm uses RSA public-key encryption, and Botim Money issues the public key.
 2. The encrypted field should not be too large, generally more than 200 bytes.
 3. Encryption rules: RSA (encrypted original encryption).
 4. UTF-8 encoding is used for plaintext.